heroalone/Garfield/README.md

 ```

 The `.tfam` file must be accompanied by this `.tped`, please copy and replace the raw `.fam/.tfam` file with the same base name as .tped, this can only happen when the sample order is identical between genotype and phenotype files.
-Then this genotype can be loaded into plink with `--tfile`, or used directly in association mapping.
+Then this genotype can be used directly in association mapping, or loaded into plink with `--tfile`, to caculate the LD with other variants and so forth.

 #### association mapping with EMMAX
 ```bash